SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/ToolWindows/DisInjectToolWindow.md

 # DIS Inject

-If you click *Tool Windows \> DIS Inject*, the *DIS Inject* window will appear.
+If you click *Tool Windows > DIS Inject*, the *DIS Inject* window will appear.

 By default, the *DIS Inject* window will open undocked.
 Dock it just as you would dock any other tool window in Visual Studio.

-This tool window allows you to make the necessary preparations before debugging the connector QAction(s) or Automation script C# exe block(s) you are editing.
+This tool window allows you to make the necessary preparations before debugging the connector QAction(s) or Automation script C# Exe block(s) you are editing.

-For step-by-step instructions on how to debug connector QActions and Automation script C# exe blocks, see [Debugging connectors and Automation scripts](xref:Debugging_connectors_and_Automation_scripts).
+For step-by-step instructions on how to debug connector QActions and Automation script C# Exe blocks, see [Debugging connectors and Automation scripts](xref:Debugging_connectors_and_Automation_scripts).

 ![DIS Inject tool window](~/develop/images/DisMacrosToolWindow.png)